 Although this analysis supports the finding that 2.7% of the assessment may provide general benefit only, this number is increased by the Assessment Engineer to 5% to more conservatively ensure that no assessment revenue is used to support general benefit.

 This additional amount allocated to general benefit also covers general benefit to parcels in the assessment area if it is later determined that there is some general benefit conferred on those parcels.

-The estimated cost of the Services is \$1,776,777.
-Of this total amount, the existing District will effectively contribute \$96,604 or over 5% of the total budget from sources other than the Mosquito and Disease Control assessment.
-This contribution offsets any general benefits from the Mosquito and Disease Control Assessment Services.
+The estimated cost of the Services is \$1,884,994.
+Of this total amount, the existing District must effectively contribute at least \$94,250, or over 5% (rounded up from 2.7%) of the total budget from sources other than these Mosquito Control and Disease Prevention assessments.
+This year's contribution of \$78,895 plus additional non-monetary contributions such as shared equipment and supplies exceed this requirement and offsets any general benefits from the Mosquito Control and Disease Prevention Assessment Services.